tk42635/academic/content/home/publications.md

  # CSS class.
  css_class = ""

+ [design.spacing]
+  # Customize the section spacing.
+Order is top, right, bottom, left.
+  padding = ["20px", "0", "20px", "0"]

 +++

-	The Second Prize of Beihang University Physics Tournament
+* The Second Prize of Beihang University Physics Tournament
-	The Second Prize of the 27th "Feng Ru Cup" Competition of Innovation
+-	The Second Prize of the 27th "Feng Ru Cup" Competition of Innovation
-	The Second Prize of the 27th "Feng Ru Cup" Competition of Academic and Technological Works
+*	The Second Prize of the 27th "Feng Ru Cup" Competition of Academic and Technological Works
-	2016-2017 School Excellent Student Cadres of Beihang University
+-	2016-2017 School Excellent Student Cadres of Beihang University
-	Outstanding Performance in 2017 Summer Social Practice of Beihang University
+*	Outstanding Performance in 2017 Summer Social Practice of Beihang University
-	2016-2017 Learning Excellence Scholarship
+-	2016-2017 Learning Excellence Scholarship
-	2016-2017 Social Practice Scholarship
+*	2016-2017 Social Practice Scholarship
-	2016-2017 Social Work Scholarship
+-	2016-2017 Social Work Scholarship
-	2016-2017 Subject Competition Scholarship
+*	2016-2017 Subject Competition Scholarship
-	The Second Prize of the 28th "Feng Ru Cup" Competition of Academic and Technological Works
+-	The Second Prize of the 28th "Feng Ru Cup" Competition of Academic and Technological Works
-	2017-2018 Champion of Design Competition in Program of Aerospace Design United Courses (PADUC)
+*	2017-2018 Champion of Design Competition in Program of Aerospace Design United Courses (PADUC)
-	2017-2018 Learning Excellence Scholarship
+-	2017-2018 Learning Excellence Scholarship
-	2017-2018 Technological Innovation Scholarship
+*	2017-2018 Technological Innovation Scholarship
-	2017-2018 Social Work Scholarship
+-	2017-2018 Social Work Scholarship
-	2017-2018 Merit Student
+*	2017-2018 Merit Student**